Oracle database is the widely used database in industry .Here I am trying to explains about oracle locks,oracle table locks

 - For TX Enqueue, ID1 and ID2 hold the undo segment number, slot number, and wrap

-Detailed Example to explain the DML locks working
+Detailed Example to explain the oracle locks working

 - Create the dummy table